 as to avoid confusion with WVU’s own Division of Human Resources.
 Today, the College

-of Education and Human Services (CEHS) comprises five academic departments:
+of Education and Human Services (CEHS) comprises four academic departments:

 - Communication Sciences and Disorders